Algowrite-software-solution/arkenstone-ui/src/lib/product/components/product-card/PRODUCT-CARD.md

 | `discountClassName` | `string` | `"text-red-600 font-semibold"` | Class for the discount percentage label. |

 Notes:
-- If both `price` and `finalPrice` are numbers, the component considers a discount present when `price > finalPrice`.
+- If both `price` and `salePrice` are numbers, the component considers a discount present when `price > salePrice`.
 - `discountValue` + `discountType` take precedence for determining the displayed percentage:
   - `"percentage"`: display `discountValue` directly.
   - `"fixed"`: convert fixed amount to percent = round((discountValue / price) * 100) when `price` is available.
-  - If no explicit discount fields, percentage is computed from `price` and `finalPrice`.
+  - If no explicit discount fields, percentage is computed from `price` and `salePrice`.
 - Null values are handled gracefully — the UI displays `---` for missing final price and hides elements that cannot be computed.

 Example